kubos/kubos/docs/msp430-launchpad-guide.rst

 The MSP430's inter-device communication methods do not support all of the same options as the STM32F4.
 For example, the MSP430 does not support 1-wire half-duplex SPI communication.
-Please refer to the User's Guide or the FIXME: `MSP430's HAL
-Documentation <./kubos-hal/kubos-hal-msp430f5529/index.html>`__ for all of the supported options.
+Please refer to the User's Guide or the :doc:`MSP430's HAL Documentation <kubos-hal/kubos-hal-msp430f5529/index>` for all of the supported options.

 `UART <kubos-hal/uart_api.html#_CPPv29KUARTConf>`__ - Word length - Does not
 support 9-bit mode